jmcgorey/locals-demo/README.md

 ## Description

-This is a demo for James's locals problem.
+This is a demo for James's locals project.

 ## Goal